Active case

 • Praising their efforts no matter what the outcome

 If your child has self-esteem issues or other challenges linked to their social media use, a pediatric psychologist or other mental health professional may be able to help.
-Some parents have chosen to file lawsuits on behalf of their children for experiencing similar harms.
+Some parents have chosen to file lawsuits on behalf of their children who’ve suffered similar harms.

 Self-esteem and social media lawsuits

-Self-esteem issues are just one of many harms claimed in social media lawsuits.
-Social media addiction may foster low self-esteem, which can in turn lead to larger problems like mental health disorders, self-harm, suicidal thoughts and other injuries in young people, including:
+Self-esteem issues are just one of many harms cited in social media lawsuits.
+Social media addiction or problematic use may foster low self-esteem, which can lead to mental health disorders and other injuries in young people.
+These may include:

-Our attorneys can help you determine your eligibility for a social media addiction lawsuit.
-They understand state and federal laws and statutes of limitations and will help you gather relevant information, file a claim and will support you throughout the entire legal process.
+Our attorneys can help you determine eligibility for a social media lawsuit.
+They understand state and federal laws and statutes of limitations, and will help you gather relevant information to file a claim.
+They will also support you throughout the entire legal process.

 Our social media lawsuit experience

 For decades, Motley Rice attorneys have fought for families.
 Our experience includes representing people dealing with tech companies and the harm they’ve allegedly caused.
-If your child experienced severe self-esteem issues that you believe were brought on by social media and you need help filing a lawsuit for social media harm, our law firm wants to help.
+If you’re looking to file a lawsuit for social media harm your child has experienced that led to severe self-esteem issues, our law firm wants to help.

 How does social media affect self-esteem?